How Do You Know If The Food You Buy Is Healthy?

 - Fruit flavored – The product may not contain any fruit — only chemicals designed to taste like fruit.

-Many marketing terms are associated with improving your health and are often used to mislead consumers into thinking that processed foods are good for them.
+Many marketing terms are associated with improving your and your children’s health and are often used to mislead consumers into thinking that processed foods are good for their familly.

 3. Be weary if the list is quite long and loaded with ingredients you can’t pronounce.
 Most likely these are highly processed foods and more unhealthy ingredients or highly processed ingredients that remove natural components.